Little Burgundy: Black community

+Clyke is among many Black Nova Scotians, and Atlantic Canadians more broadly, who settled in Montreal and later played a role in the Community building in Little Burgundy.
+The neighbourhood, once called Sainte‑Cunégonde, became a hub for Montreal’s Black anglophone community.
+In the late 19th and early 20th centuries, many Black railway porters from Nova Scotia settled in Little Burgundy due to its proximity to Montreal’s major rail lines and stations."

+Large portions of Little Burgundy were demolished in the 1960s for the construction of the Ville‑Marie Expressway and urban renewal projects, displacing much of the neighbourhood’s Black‑Anglophone community.”

+Subsequent gentrification further reduced the Black population, which today represents only a small fraction of the neighbourhood’s original diverse residents (many originally from Atlantic Canada).

 The decline of passenger train travel in the 1950s and 1960s hit the community hard, as hundreds of men were laid off.
 At the same time, Black-owned properties were expropriated by the city to build new highways, and many homes were torn down to clear land for a public housing project.
 Many Black families moved away.
 Little Burgundy, which was once home to 90 per cent of the city’s Black residents, by 1996 was now home to only 2 per cent of all Blacks in Montreal.
 In 1996, 21.2% of Little Burgundy residents were Black.
 By 2016, this number further declined to 15.9%.

+By the mid‑1960s, expropriations associated with urban renewal projects left large sections of Little Burgundy vacant, prompting many long‑standing Black families to relocate.
+According to the Negro Community Centre, new Black neighbourhoods emerged in Côte‑des‑Neiges (Van Horne area), particularly Victoria, and Barclay, and Notre‑Dame‑de‑Grâce (Walkley)."

 In 2021, filmmaker Henri Pardo created a film titled Dear Jackie, which focused on the once-thriving Black neighbourhood.
 The film shares personal stories and interviews from Black residents who have resided in Little Burgundy, through the use of love letters to Jackie Robinson.
 The film explores the discrimination and racism experienced by the Black community within one of Canada's most integral Black communities.